 I felt behind in my homemaking skills as an adult.
 Part of that may have been because I was expected to go on to be a doctor after I graduated college – being “just” a homemaker was not the path that I was supposed to take.
 But God’s ways are higher and thankfully, I learned early on that being a wife, mother, and homemaker were exactly the roles I was meant to embrace.
 Homemaking is more than just cleaning and meal planning.
 Homemaking is a much larger calling – to cultivate a comforting, loving, life-giving home.
 How you manage your family and your home matters.
 As mothers, we have so many responsibilities and demands on our time.
 It can be overwhelming at times, but there are things you can do to ease the burden and learn how to create homemaking habits that will make you an effective homemaker.

-Here are ten essential homemaking habits that highly effective homemakers embrace.
+Here are 10 Essential Homemaking Habits that highly effective homemakers embrace.

 Habit #1: Have A Clear Vision